ausaccessfed/shibboleth-idp-installer/customisation.md

 ```

+If you make configuration changes directly within `/opt/shibboleth/shibboleth-idp`, `/etc/httpd` or elsewhere your installation will become unsupported and you may have difficulties when upgrading.

 ## Customising your Shibboleth IdP

-From this directory you can make changes to customise the following areas as appropriate for your environment:
+From the configuration directory you can make changes to customise the following areas as appropriate for your environment:

 - Apache certificates and config
 - IdP configuration (xml / properties)